-All evidence and witness names must be submitted five (5) business days prior to the Board Hearing.
-All evidence will be available for review by all parties three (3) business days prior to the scheduled Board Hearing and will be available to all participants during the Board Hearing.
+All evidence and witness names must be submitted seven (7) business days prior to the Board Hearing.
+All evidence will be available for review by all parties five (5) business days prior to the scheduled Board Hearing and will be available to all participants during the Board Hearing.
 Newly discovered evidence that was not shared during the information gathering phase will be allowed only at the discretion of the Hearing Moderator.
 References to prior incidents or prior behavior of any party will not normally be permitted unless relevant and material to the matter at hand in the opinion of the Hearing Moderator.
+All witnesses must be approved by the Community Standards Officer.

-4. Board Hearing Protocols
+6. Board Hearing Protocols

-a.
-When a Community Standards case needs to be heard by a Hearing Board a board will be compiled.
-Hearing Boards are comprised of, at minimum, three (3) administrative/faculty members and two (2) students.
-During summer session or semester breaks, any three (3) Community Standards Board members may hear a case.
+- a.
+When a Community Standards case needs to be heard by a Hearing Board, one will be compiled.
+Hearing Boards are comprised of, at minimum, three (3) administrative/ faculty members and two (2) student members.
+During summer session or semester breaks, any three (3) Community Standards Board members may hear a case. - b.

-- b.
 All Board Hearings shall be conducted in private and are confidential.
 Participants may not disclose any part of the proceedings outside the Board Hearing.
-Board Hearings are limited to the Hearing Moderator, Respondent, Complainant, a University Resource Person, a Support Person, approved Witnesses, and the Hearing Board members.
-A representative from the University's Office of Legal Affairs may also be present at the University's discretion. - c.
-The Complainant and Respondent will be asked to present a statement during the Board Hearing regarding the incident and alleged violation(s) of the Community Standards. - d.
+Board Hearings are limited to the Hearing Moderator, Respondent, Complainant, a Resource Person, a Support Person, approved Witnesses, and the Hearing Board members.
+A representative from the University's Office of Legal Affairs may also be present at the University's discretion. - The Complainant and Respondent will be asked to present a statement during the Board Hearing regarding the incident and alleged violation(\mathbf{s}) of the Community Standards.

+- d.
 Parties may not directly question each other or witnesses but may submit written questions to the Hearing Moderator for consideration by the Hearing Board.
-Questions may be submitted prior to and during the hearing. - e.
+Questions may be submitted prior to and during the hearing.
+The Hearing Moderator will determine if the questions are designed to elicit relevant information.
+The Hearing Moderator has the discretion to deny proposed questions. - e.
 In Board Hearings involving more than one Respondent, the Hearing Moderator will determine whether the Board Hearings will be held jointly or separately. - f.
 All procedural questions are subject to the final decision of the Hearing Moderator.
-A Community Standards Board Hearing is not a legal proceeding, therefore technical rules of evidence associated with criminal and civil courts are not applicable. - g.
+A Community Standards Board Hearing is not a legal proceeding; therefore, technical rules of evidence associated with criminal and civil courts are not applicable. - g.
 Postponements or other changes to the Board Hearing schedule will only be considered in the case of an emergency.
 Requests should be directed to the Community Standards Officer assigned to the case.

-5. Determination of Responsibility
+7. Determination of Responsibility

-After all parties have participated in the Board Hearing, the Respondent and Complainant will be asked to make final statements.
+At the end of the Board Hearing, the Respondent and Complainant will be asked to make final statements.
 All parties will then be dismissed, and the Hearing Board will deliberate in closed session to determine whether the Respondent is responsible for violating the Community Standard(s) in question.

 In the case of a finding of responsibility, the Hearing Board will assign the appropriate disciplinary outcome.
-If the Respondent is found responsible and has prior disciplinary history, the history, and disciplinary outcomes previously received will be introduced to the Hearing Board for consideration relative to appropriate disciplinary outcomes for the current matter.
+If the Respondent is found responsible and has prior disciplinary history, the history and disciplinary outcomes previously received will be introduced to the Hearing Board for consideration relative to appropriate disciplinary outcomes for the current matter.